rajatguptarg/codeX/README.md

-# codeX
+# codeX (Beta)
-Text Editor written in Python using Qt framework (Beta Version)
+Text Editor written in Python using Qt framework

 Can clone github repo and upload file to repo directly from the text editor